-BIN regions.

--BIN area business has already developed a significant innovation potential in terms of clusters, brands, successful companies - an issue often overlooked when the region is viewed on the basis of natural resources; many innovative businesses and brands build upon identity with Northern life style and values

-- The most successful companies in the BIN area are those with higher growth opportunities, sound value performance, yet a less aggressive approach to innovative competitiveness.
-They serve as a shining example of companies able to grow despite limited access to financing and human resources compared to companies in the capital areas.
+- BIN area's business turnover grew by 87 % from 2008 to 2016 and 18 % from 2012 to 2016.
+Turnover exceeds 90 billion Euro in 10 BIN regions. - BIN area business has already developed a significant innovation potential in terms of clusters, brands, successful companies - an issue often overlooked when the region is viewed on the basis of natural resources; many innovative businesses and brands build upon identity with Northern life style and values - The most successful companies in the BIN area are those with higher growth opportunities, sound value performance, yet a less aggressive approach to innovative competitiveness.
+They serve as a shining example of companies able to grow despite limited access to financing and human resources compared to companies in the capital areas. - Most successful businesses are North Norwegian aquaculture firms, Real estate developers in Norway, business activities related to the mining industry in Arkhangelsk Region, and Manufacturing based on electric energy. - Nordland has the largest economy of the BIN area, sharing high growth with now merged Troms and Finnmark region. - Gross Value creation in the BIN area reached 71,4 billion Euro, growing 12,2 % between 2011 and 2015. - Again, Nordland has the largest value creation, while Murmansk and Arkhangelsk (without NAO) regions constitute the highest proportion of value creation in their national territory. - High growth in value creation can be found in aquaculture, finance and construction.

--BIN area's business turnover grew by 87 % from 2008 to 2016 and 18 % from 2012 to 2016.
-Turnover exceeds 90 billion Euro in 10

-- Most successful businesses are North Norwegian aquaculture firms, Real estate developers in Norway, business activities related to the mining industry in Arkhangelsk Region, and Manufacturing based on electric energy.

-- Nordland has the largest economy of the BIN area, sharing high growth with now merged Troms and Finnmark region.

-- Gross Value creation in the BIN area reached 71,4 billion Euro, growing 12.2 % between 2011 and 2015.

-- Again, Nordland has the largest value creation, while Murmansk and Arkhangelsk (without NAO) regions constitute the highest proportion of value creation in the national territory.

-- High growth in value creation can be found in aquaculture, finance and construction.

-BIN area turnover distribution per country for companies with headquarter in the BIN area 2016 (Euro) (Holding companies and Banks excluded) 2016
+BIN area turnover distribution per country for companies with headquarter in the BIN area 2016 (Euro) (Holding companies and Banks excluded)

-Figure 1 BIN area turnover distribution per country for companies with headquarter in the BIN area, 2016 (Euro) (Holding companies excluded).
+Figure 1 BIN area turnover distribution per country for companies with headquarter in the BIN area, 2016 (Euro) (Holding companies: banks, insurance, Headquarter services, oil and gas and subsidiaries).
 Top 3 BIN regions are Nordland with 19 percent of turnover in Bin area, followed by Norrbotten and Northern Ostrobotnia both with 14 percent.

+Figure 2

 - BIN Norway

+- BIN Sweden